barabas-biro/ecommerce-sales-python/README.md

 E-commerce sales analysis with Python, including EDA and business insights.

 ## Project Overview
-This project analyzes ecommerce sales data using Python.
+This project analyzes e-commerce sales data using Python.
 The goal is to understand revenue trends, profit performance, customer behavior, and product/category performance.

 ## Project Structure